Press Centre and interview requests

 Finnish researchers discuss ancient Egyptian observations of the variable star Algol, which they have discovered.

 Caitlin Flint, user engagement manager of SciDev.Net – the Science and Development Network – discusses the network’s website www.scidev.net, a source of reliable and authoritative news, views and analysis on information about science and technology for global development.

 Peter Saueressig introduces HITS (Heidelberg Institute for Theoretical Studies) which offers experienced journalists an opportunity to deepen their skills in investigative science journalism for 3–6 months.
 The programme application deadline is in September.

 Making Sense of Uncertainty – Dr. Tabitha Innocent

 From global warming to global epidemics, uncertainty is part of scientific research.
-In public discussion, however, uncertainty about the frontiers cartier replica of research is seen as worrying and is presented as a deficiency of research.
+In public discussion, however, uncertainty about the frontiers of research is seen as worrying and is presented as a deficiency of research.
 Dr. Tabitha Innocent discusses communication of scientific uncertainty and some recent examples and introduces a guide called Making Sense of Uncertainty.